magento/merchdocs/src/customers/account-dashboard-approval-rules.md

 *  is more than or equal to
 *  is less than or equal to

-and the shipping amount to test.
+Set the desired shipping amount.